 - The Lord of the Rings features this on a Norwegian fiddle, especially when the riders of Rohan join a battle.

-- Harry Potter and the Order of the Phoenix does this, after Sirius' death.
+- Order of the Phoenix does this, after Sirius' death.

 - The Half Blood Prince also has a go.

 - Deathly Hallows Part 2 also has a bit of an attempt, and this one works wonders.
 The song Courtyard Apocalypse is played as the trio fight their way through the Hogwarts courtyard, and they see some pretty vicious stuff.
 The sound is slightly muted, but it is noticeable.

 - In 2009 Sherlock Holmes film, Watson gets one of these when caught in an explosion.

 - Used in the first Spider-Man movie when Peter comes home to Aunt May after Uncle Ben's death.